mindnektar/apollo-augmented-hooks/CACHING.md

 }
 ```

 As you can see, even in this very simple example, the cache modification is rather verbose already.
 Here's what's happening: We're calling `cache.modify` with its options parameter, omitting `id` (because we want to modify the root query) and passing `fields`. `fields` is an object containing all the fields that we wish to modify on the cache item - in this case we are only interested in `users`, but we could modify any number of fields on the root query at once. `users` is a modifier function.
 It has two parameters: the current cache contents and an object containing several helpers for interacting with the cache.
 In our example, we only need the current cache contents, so we omit the second parameter.
-The modifier function expects us to return the new cache contents, so with `[...previous, newUserRef]` we do exactly that: we return an array with all the previous users and the user that was just created.
+The modifier function expects us to return the new cache contents, so with `[...previous, newUserRef]` we do exactly that: we return an array containing all the previous users and the user that was just created.

 Now the question is, why do we have to do all that `cache.writeFragment` stuff rather than just return `[...previous, mutationResult.data.createUser]`?
 It's because the cache is normalised.
 If we didn't generate a reference using `cache.writeFragment`, the cache would end up looking like this: